Automattic/jetpack-addons/README.md

 - [Public Related Posts](https://github.com/automattic/jetpack-addons/archive/public-related-posts.zip): Forces Posts to be considered public by Jetpack.

+### SSO

+- [Force Jetpack SSO](https://github.com/automattic/jetpack-addons/archive/force-sso.zip): Forces the SSO module to always be active.
+To tweak even more Jetpack SSO settings, one can use [this plugin](https://github.com/Automattic/jetpack-force-2fa).

 ### Widgets

 - [Random Top Posts](https://github.com/automattic/jetpack-addons/archive/random-top-posts.zip): Replace the posts displayed in the Top Posts Widget by a list of random posts, that all include images.